Warner-Bell/aws-bootcamp-cruddur-2023/journal/weekX.md

 After running the file, we get a build directory that we zip and download, extract and upload the contents into our domain bucket.
 We then needed a way to synchronize changes to that data from gitpod to aws, Andrew had previously created a tool called (aws website s3 sync)...that we would use to handle that function.
 We looked at GitHub actions but found it not worth the time so moved on.

-## Required Homework

-Before we dive into the main tasks, let's go through the required homework to ensure everyone is on the same page.

 ## Reconnect DB and Post Confirmation
 Next, we needed to reconnect the database and work on post confirmation lambda